 Empowering Keiki

-Our 2025 Children’s Mental Health Acceptance campaign is all about Empowering Keiki to take charge of their mental health and educating caregivers on how to best support them.
+Our 2025 Children’s Mental Health Acceptance campaign was all about Empowering Keiki to take charge of their mental health and educating caregivers on how to best support them.

 Keiki feel empowered when they can share stories, opinions, and experiences with one another, and give and receive support.
 But that isn’t always as easy as it sounds.